Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Were I to hazard a guess, I’d say it could be due to the competition of then.
 The eponymous Pumpkinhead is a ghastly demon of vengeance that one could summon to kill enemies.
 But in competition with it during the late 2000s were bigger franchise names like Saw, and remakes of slasher classics.

-Horror films that feature deeper characterizations and touch on social issues were also increasingly popular.
+Scary films that feature deeper characterizations or touch on social issues were also increasingly popular.
 In other words, mindless slaughter was going out of style.
-Slasher movies were considered “80s” and “retro.”
+“Slashers” were considered “80s” and “retro.”

 5. The Butcher (The Midnight Meat Train, 2008)

-In the horror movie world, Clive Barker’s most successful creation is undoubtedly Pinhead of the Hellraiser franchise fame.
-As lacking as recent sequels are, Pinhead continues to enjoy legendary status fame in the world of pop culture.
-Many horror movie fans would even consider him the equal of Freddie Krueger or Chucky.
+British author Clive Barker’s most successful creation is undoubtedly Pinhead of the Hellraiser franchise fame.
+As lacking as recent sequels are, the twisted Cenobite continues to enjoy legendary status fame in the world of pop culture.
+Many fans would even consider him the equal of Freddie Krueger or Chucky.

-This in turn makes it easier to forget that the lead cenobite is hardly the British author’s only contribution to scary movies.
-Among all his projects, 2008’s The stands out for its stylized violence, unforgiving plot, and genuinely creepy ambiance.
-The primary antagonist, who’s never given a proper name in the show, is also a true embodiment of amorality.
+Which makes it easy to forget that Pinhead is hardly Barker’s only contribution to horror films.
+Among all his projects, 2008’s The Midnight Meat Train stands out for its stylized violence, unforgiving plot, and genuinely creepy ambiance.
+The primary antagonist, who’s never given a proper name in the entire show, is also a true embodiment of amorality.
 He brutally slaughters but neither does so for kicks nor vengeance nor out of compulsion.
-Midnight Meat Train

 6. The Creeper (The Jeepers Creepers Franchise, 2001–2017)